 The EFL project team coordinates an annual Showcase event that brings together fieldwork educators from a range to disciplines to share innovations in field teaching and learning with a particular focus on the use of technology.

-The next Enhancing Fieldwork Learning Showcase Event will be held on the 12-13th September 2019 at the University of Reading.
+The 10th Enhancing Fieldwork Learning Showcase Event will be held online on the 8th September 2019.

-The event will be of interest to fieldwork practitioners from a range of disciplines including Geology, Physical and Human Geography, Environmental and Ecological Sciences, Agriculture, Archaeology and the wider Biosciences.
-It will be relevant to those early in their teaching career as well as those more experienced academics looking to upskill and innovate their teaching practice in the field.
+The event will be of interest to fieldwork practitioners from a range of disciplines including Environmental and Ecological Sciences, Geology, Physical and Human Geography, Agriculture, Archaeology and the wider Biosciences.